saltyrtc/saltyrtc-meta/Protocol.md

   address be repeated in the `Array`.
 An empty `Array` SHALL be considered valid.
 However, `Nil` SHALL NOT be considered a valid value of that field.
 It SHOULD store the responder's identities in its internal list of responders.
-Additionally, the initiator MUST drop inactive responders.
-To achieve that, the initiator MAY drop responders that have not sent any messages to the initiator after 60 seconds.
+Additionally, the initiator MUST keep its path clean by dropping inactive responders (i.e. responders that have not sent a message to the initiator, yet).
+To achieve that, the initiator MAY store the responders in a FIFO queue and drop the oldest responder that did not send a message to it once the path is congested (253 responders are connected).
+Another solution would be to drop responders that have not sent any messages to the initiator after 60 seconds.
+However, a combination of both is RECOMMENDED.
 * In case the client is the responder, it SHALL check that the *initiator_connected* field contains a boolean value.
 In case the field's value is `true`, the responder MUST proceed with sending a